quipuapp/xplosion/README.md

 Examples
 --------

+Imagine you want to create a workbook with a single worksheet with your contacts information.
+First of all you have to decide which of all contacts attributes you want to display and once you've decided it create a colum_names string array.
+That's the hardest decision you will have to make.
+Let the magic happens.

 SINGLE WORKSHEET:

-First, go to the controller and add the next to your respond_to section of your desired action (e.g. index), and some aditional methods that they may help defining the attributes you want to use:
+First, go to the controller and add the next to your respond_to section of your desired action (e.g. index):

     #inside contacts_controller.rb
     def index